Property LawYour Case Is Our Mission

-At Strickland Agner Pittman, our Goldsboro property law attorneys help residents dealing with complex property issues in Wayne County and beyond.
-Property disputes can encompass a wide variety of situations, from landlord-tenant relations, zoning issues, disputes among neighbors, homeowners association disputes, mechanic’s liens, issues with trusts and other banks accounts, and more.
+At Strickland Agner Pittman, our Goldsboro property law attorneys help residents dealing with complex property issues.
+Property disputes can encompass a wide variety of situations, including landlord-tenant relations, zoning issues, disputes among neighbors, homeowners association disputes, mechanic’s liens, issues with trusts and other banks accounts, and more.
 Property law also encompasses real estate litigation on both the buyer and seller sides.

 Types of Property Law